How to travel by high-speed train in Italy

 By law, "essential services" (usually morning and evening commute hours) must still run.
 If a strike is called, check the Trenitalia or Italo app for a list of "guaranteed trains" to see if your journey is affected.

 Unlike transit strikes in the United States and Europe, some limited service continues.
-We have been to Paris during a transit strike, and while it was very inconvemient it was not a total shutdown.
+We have been to Paris during a transit strike, and while it was very inconvenient, it was not a total shutdown.

 Helpful links for your trip: